 - (a) Basis of Accounting The accompanying Schedule of Expenditures of Federal Awards is presented on the modified accrual basis of accounting.
 Accordingly, expenditures are recognized when the liability is incurred.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement. - (b) Cash Assistance School Breakfast and Lunch Program Program expenditures represent federal reimbursement for meals provided during the year. - (c) Non-Cash Assistance (Commodities) School Lunch Program Program expenditures represent the value of donated foods received during the year. - (d) Disaster grants have been recorded once the expense was incurred and the grant was approved. - (e) The Town of Holbrook, Massachusetts has elected not to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement. - (b) Cash Assistance School Breakfast and Lunch Program Program expenditures represent federal reimbursement for meals provided during the year. - (c) Non-Cash Assistance (Commodities) School Lunch Program Program expenditures represent the value of donated foods received during the year. - (d) Disaster Grants have been recorded the year the grant was approved. - (e) The Town of Holbrook, Massachusetts has elected not to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.